 - journey time

 Like everywhere, roads in the UK are generally busy at morning and evening rush hours, on Friday and weekends to and from tourist areas and sometimes randomly at almost any other time!
 You might be able to get where you want in exactly the time it should take, but it isn't guaranteed, also having to use smaller roads as part of your journey can slow you down quite a bit.
-In particular don't arrive by plane and plan to drive hundreds of miles that day, take a shorter journey the first day and have a proper rest
+In particular don't arrive by plane and plan to drive hundreds of miles that day, take a shorter journey the first day and have a proper rest.

 Drivers in the UK are taught to indicate when making a turn or changing lanes as part of the driving test, indicators should be used about 10-20 seconds before you make the movement as an indication of what you are going to do.
 Everyone might not do it all the time (take care at roundabouts) but most do and you should too.
 By the same token, maintain lane discipline and don't wander, straddle or cut across (again especially at roundabouts) without indicating first.
 If you find yourself in the wrong lane, slow up a little and indicate, this is generally seen as an "oops" manoeuvre and someone may well let you in, try to speed up and cut in and you may find yourself deliberately blocked out.

-If someone flashes their headlights at you, it usually means "after you", they are slowing to allow you pull out at a junction or turn right for instance, <arse covering note - the law doesn't recognise this however and if they crash into you, you will be probably found at fault> In the country and in smaller towns there is a lot of stopping and waiting to let others go if the situation is ambiguous, particularly if parked cars on the side of the road reduce it effectively to one lane.
-Other drivers will often wait and/or wave with their hand to allow you to go first, if this happens a raised hand or finger (no don't be rude, besides we use two) is the correct acknowledgement.
+If someone flashes their headlights at you, it usually means "after you", they are slowing to allow you pull out at a junction or turn right for instance, <arse covering note - the law doesn't recognise this and if they crash into you, you will be probably found at fault> In the country and in smaller towns there is a lot of stopping and waiting to let others go if the situation is ambiguous, particularly if parked cars on the side of the road reduce it effectively to one lane.
+Other drivers will often wait and/or wave with their hand to allow you to go first, if this happens a raised hand or finger (no don't be rude, the other way round - besides we use two) is the correct acknowledgement.
 Don't forget to pass the courtesy on, but don't hold others up by doing so.

-Don't go too far left
+Don't go too

 A tendency of drivers from countries that drive on the right side of the road is to stray too far over to the left when on British roads, combined with having narrower roads, this means that many accidents involving hire cars result in damage to the left side of the car, often with no other vehicle involved as the car gets a blow-out from hitting the curb too hard for instance or scraping a wheel.
 You can sometimes get extra tyre (tire) insurance when hiring a car for such eventualities.
-If there are white lines to your right, use them to stay close to, a bit more than a wing mirrors distance from the line and you should be safe.
+If there are white lines to your right, use them as a guide, a bit more than a wing mirrors distance from the line and you should be safe.